3. Installing WPMU DEV Plugins

 Although we highly recommend always using the most current version of our plugins, there might be times you want to download an old version.
 Simply navigate to the plugin project page.

-Below the project page description and features, click the Changelog link.
+Below the project page video, click the Changelog link.

 In the popup that appears, you can then see all of the previous versions we’ve released, just click on the “Download” button for the relevant version number and the download will start.